Ghosn's legal woes highlight governance failings in Japan

 Kelly acted "according to the law and according to company policy," Hartwell said.
 "He had talked to people in the company and to outsiders, and he believed everything he did was done totally legally," he said in a telephone interview from his office in Nashville, Tennessee.

+Only Ghosn's attorneys and embassy officials from Lebanon, France and Brazil, where he has citizenship, are allowed to visit him.
+On Monday, Imad Ajami, a Lebanese consultant in Tokyo who has spoken with people allowed to visit Ghosn, said he also was asserting his innocence.

+Ajami said Ghosn's visitors have bought him a mattress, clothing, cheese and other foods to make his stay under the frugal conditions in the detention center more comfortable.
+Detainees usually sleep on straw tatami mats and are fed mostly rice, soup and vegetables.

-Prosecutors have released very little information.
-Neither man has been officially charged.
-Under the Japanese system, suspects can be held for weeks for questioning without any charges.
+Prosecutors have released very little information about the case and neither man has been officially charged.
+In Japan suspects can be held for weeks for questioning without any charges.

 A source familiar with an internal investigation by Nissan said the hidden salary was categorized as "deferred income," meaning it was promised for later on, such as after Ghosn's retirement, and the documents promising the money were kept secret from auditors and others.
 He spoke on condition of anonymity as he was not authorized to discuss such details.